MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-hybrid-config-content.md

 ### Secure Azure Arc-enabled servers

-Use Azure role-based access control (Azure RBAC) to control and manage the permissions for managed identities on Azure Arc-enabled servers and to perform periodic access reviews for these identities.
+Use Azure role-based access control (RBAC) to control and manage the permissions for managed identities on Azure Arc-enabled servers and to perform periodic access reviews for these identities.
 Control privileged user roles to prevent system-managed identities from being misused to gain unauthorized access to Azure resources.

 - Consider using [Azure Key Vault](/azure/key-vault/general/basic-concepts) to manage certificates on your Azure Arc-enabled servers.
 You can use the key vault VM extension to manage the certificate lifecycle on Windows and Linux machines.
 - [Connect Azure Arc-enabled servers to Defender for Cloud](/azure/defender-for-cloud/quickstart-onboard-machines).
 Use Defender for Cloud to collect the security-related configurations and event logs that you need to recommend actions and improve your overall Azure security posture.